When do classes begin for the 2020-2021 dance season?

 Can parents watch classes?

 Our classes are closed to viewing.
 This means that the only ones allowed in the studio during class are dancers and staff members.
-Parents will be invited into the studio to watch the dancers' progress on the last class meeting of every month.
+Parents will be invited into the studio to watch the dancers' progress during the last 5 minutes of the last class meeting of every month.
+This is called our Parent/Guardian Watch Week.
 Parents may also be invited in at anytime by the instructor.

 What is the commitment for a recreational dancer?

-Recreational dancers typically meet one day of the week for 30 minutes to 2 hours.
-Recreational dancers are expected to attend classes.
+Recreational dancers typically meet 1-2 days of the week for 30 minutes to 3 hours.
+Recreational dancers are expected to attend classes weekly.
 Dancers are also required to attend dress rehearsal and recital.

 What are fundamental classes?

-Some dancers may choose to focus only on improving their technique by taking fundamental classes.
-Fundamental dancers attend classes about twice a week for about 2 to 4 hours a week.
+Some dancers may choose to focus only on improving their technique and skills by taking fundamental classes.
+Fundamental dancers attend classes once or twice a week from anywhere from 30 minutes to 2 hours a week.
 There is no performance requirement for fundamental classes.
 Competitive dancers also take fundamental classes.

 My dancer wants to keep dancing after high school.
 What is the next step?